 If you need to make a formal complaint and would rather not speak about it to anyone in person at the club, please follow the AHA Complaints Policy and send an email to the Academy of Historical Arts to be dealt with formally.

 Why not take a look at some of our promotional videos to see what sort of things we do in the club?

 Our club sometimes engages in public and community outreach throughout Liverpool, the North West, and even further afield.

 Our regular weekly classes tend to involve elements both of technical lessons (that focus on developing skill and ability) and skills lessons (that improve how we integrate our various skills together).
 We start with very simple exercises, so that you will not feel out of your depth even if it is your first session, and then we develop the exercises over the course of the lesson to improve our skills.

-We try to do some sparring at the end of most of our regular Wednesday-evening sessions, although our Saturday-afternoon sessions tend not to have quite enough time for sparring.
+We try to do some sparring at the end of most of our regular sessions.

 Sparring is quite an important part of the practice of HEMA but it is not essential – if you don’t like sparring then you will never be forced to do so, or if you are having a bad day then you are always welcome to give the sparring a miss.
 You are also always welcome to ask your partner to go more slowly or more gently if you don’t want to engage in higher intensity sparring.

 We will get beginners started with sparring nice and early.
 There’s nothing to be gained by waiting until some mystic time in the future, so we will get you started soon, albeit at a lower intensity than our more experienced members.

 Teenagers may be welcome to attend training sessions, but please see our page about under-18s training for more details.